lawaldare/football-standing/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.15. by Attila Muller [here](https://github.com/AttilaMuller/football-standings).
 So I made the following updates:

-- Updated the Angular version from 8 to 16;
+- Updated the Angular version 19;
 - Changed the components to standalone components
-- Changed the rxjs subject implementation to Angular signals.
+- Using Angular rxResource and signals.

 ## Development server